-The original version of this document was prepared for the Regional Activity Centre for Specially Protected Areas (RAC/SPA) by M. Würtz and Artescienza s.a.s., RAC/SPA Consultants.
+The original version of this document was prepared for the Regional Activity Centre for Specially Protected Areas (RAC/SPA) by: M. Würtz and Artescienza s.a.s., RAC/SPA Consultants.
+Under the supervision of: Dr. Daniel Cebrian, RAC/SPA.
+Edited by Cebrian, D. and Requena, S.